-The 'Game of Thrones' White Walker babies theory hints at a terrifying finale showdown
+This 'Game of Thrones' theory about White Walker babies hints at a terrifying finale showdown

 Spoilers ahead.
 While many Game of Thrones fans presumed the show's series finale would consist of an epic battle between the living and the dead, the defeat of the Night King back in Season 8's third episode stopped that theory in its tracks.
 Now, the series seems more likely to climax with a heart-wrenching showdown between Daenerys Targaryen, the once-beloved Mother of Dragons, and the last remaining Starks of Winterfell.
 That said, don't rule out the zombie-like villains just yet, as some fans are theorizing that the White Walker babies from Season 4 could make a surprising reappearance in the show's final episode.